Alt Text as Poetry

 From the audio designer

-The audio at the beginning of each section was recorded during the Summer of 2020, on a Zoom call with Bojana, Shannon, and me (Nora Rodriguez).
+The audio at the beginning of each section was recorded during the Summer of 2020, on a Zoom call with Bojana, Finnegan, and me (Nora Rodriguez).
 I designed and edited the audio.
 It is punctuated with sounds which are meant to capture the humor, intimacy, and strangeness that grows between friends.
 The audio includes chirping birds, crunching chips, brushing teeth, a few cats, a few dice, and a Shhhhhh.

 Happy listening,